-- it directly contributes to the National Highways Area Efficiency Register by lodging efficiencies and registering them as Lean techniques, - contributions to the Efficiency Register are evidenced through KTPs lodged on the National Highways Lean Tracker and supported by BRCF.
-Guidance on BRCFs and KTPs is available for free download from the National Highways portal in Appendix 2 and - leadership team reviews and improvement activities are tracked and managed through to their ultimate realisation.
+- they directly contribute to the Highways England Area Efficiency Register by lodging efficiencies and registering them as Lean techniques, - contributions to the Efficiency Register are evidenced through KTPs lodged on the Highways England Lean Tracker and supported by BRCF.
+Guidance on BRCFs and KTPs is available for free download from the Highways England portal (see Annex 02) and - leadership team reviews and improvement activities are tracked and managed through to their ultimate realisation.